KanthTS/Agentic-AI-Program-VaraSoul-/Week-1-Prompt-Engineering/README.md

 Potato → ?

-### My Observation
+**Observation**

-Few-shot prompting usually produces more accurate and consistent responses because the AI understands the pattern better.
+Few-shot prompting often produces more accurate and consistent results because the AI learns from the provided examples.

 ---

-# 📅 Day 4 – Chain of Thought Prompting
+### Chain of Thought Prompting

-Today I learned about step-by-step reasoning.

-### What I Learned

-Instead of asking for just the answer, we can ask AI to explain its thinking process.

-### Example
+Chain of Thought Prompting encourages the AI to solve problems step by step instead of giving only the final answer.

+**Example**

 Explain Binary Search step by step.

-### Why It Is Useful
+**Benefits**

-* Helps understand algorithms.
+* Improves understanding of algorithms.
 * Makes learning easier.
-* Improves problem-solving.

-### My Observation
+* Enhances problem-solving skills.

-This technique is especially helpful for Data Structures and Algorithms (DSA).
+* Particularly useful for Data Structures and Algorithms (DSA).

 ---

-# 📅 Day 5 – Role Prompting and Instruction Prompting
+### Role Prompting and Instruction Prompting

-Today I learned two powerful prompting techniques.

-## Role Prompting
+#### Role Prompting

-We assign a role to the AI.
+Assigning a specific role to the AI.

-Example:
+**Example**

 Act as a Senior Software Engineer.

-## Instruction Prompting
+#### Instruction Prompting

-We provide detailed instructions.

-Example:
+Providing detailed instructions about the expected output.

+**Example**

 Explain DBMS in 200 words with advantages, disadvantages, and examples.

-### My Observation
+**Observation**

-The more specific the instructions, the better the response quality.
+The more specific the instructions, the better the quality and relevance of the response.

 ---

-# 📅 Day 6 – Understanding Context Engineering
+### Context Engineering

-Today I discovered that prompts alone are not enough for large projects.
+I learned that prompts alone are often insufficient for larger projects.

-### What I Learned

-Context Engineering means providing relevant background information so the AI understands the task better.
+Context Engineering involves supplying relevant background information so that AI can better understand the task.

-### Example
+**Example**

 Project: Farmer Labor Job Portal